FlipsideCrypto/fsc-evm/doc_descriptions/core/blocks.md

+{% docs evm_blocks_table_doc %}

+This table contains block level data for this EVM blockchain.
+This table can be used to analyze trends at a block level, for example gas fees vs. total transactions over time.
+For more information, please see [Etherscan Resources](https://etherscan.io/directory/Learning_Resources/Ethereum) or [The Ethereum Organization](https://ethereum.org/en/developers/docs/blocks/)

+{% enddocs %}

 {% docs evm_block_header_json %}

 This JSON column contains the block header details.

 {% enddocs %}